Maximum takeoff weight

-The maximum takeoff weight (MTOW) or maximum gross takeoff weight (MGTOW) or maximum takeoff mass (MTOM) of an aircraft is the maximum weight at which the pilot is allowed to attempt to take off, due to structural or other limits.
+The maximum takeoff weight (MTOW) or maximum gross takeoff weight (MGTOW) or maximum takeoff mass (MTOM) of an aircraft, also known as the maximum structural takeoff weight or maximum structural takeoff mass, is the maximum weight at which the pilot is allowed to attempt to take off, due to structural or other limits.
 The analogous term for rockets is gross lift-off mass, or GLOW.
 MTOW is usually specified in units of kilograms or pounds.

 MTOW is the heaviest weight at which the aircraft has been shown to meet all the airworthiness requirements applicable to it.
+It refers to the maximum permissible aircraft weight at the start of the takeoff run.
 MTOW of an aircraft is fixed and does not vary with altitude, air temperature, or the length of the runway to be used for takeoff or landing.

 Maximum permissible takeoff weight or "regulated takeoff weight", varies according to flap setting, altitude, air temperature, length of runway and other factors.
 It is different from one takeoff to the next, but can never be higher than the MTOW.